farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

   to one ID, except for HVDC range actions where it can hold multiple IDs).
 These are the IDs the user should use to query the internal CRAC & RaoResult objects.

-Here is a full example of RemedialActionSeriesCreationContext usage to export user-comprehensible RAO results:
+Here is a complete example of RemedialActionSeriesCreationContext usage to export user-comprehensible RAO results:

 ```java
 CimCracCreationContext cimCracCreationContext = ...